marcusjoshm/pb_cap_analysis/README.md

 ### Negative Value Handling

-After background subtraction, some particles may have negative enrichment values (particle intensity < background).
+After background subtraction, some ROIs may have negative values (ROI intensity < background).
 In the output CSV:
 - **Negative values are replaced with empty cells**
-- This prevents misleading negative enrichment scores
+- This prevents misleading negative values
-- Empty cells make it easy to identify particles where signal is below background
+- Empty cells make it easy to identify ROIs where signal is below background
 - All other numeric and non-numeric values are preserved as-is

 ## Dependencies